-Rivers, streams, marshy and swampy areas are often looked at as a goldmine for mushroom foraging.
+Rivers, streams, and marshy and swampy areas are often considered goldmines for mushroom foraging.
 The environments there are heavily saturated, and the deep, damp soil is a perfect breeding ground for mushrooms.

-Perhaps take that time to do some research on possible areas around you to go mushroom foraging; that way, when the foraging season does begin, you will be ready with a plan to get the most out of your mushroom foraging adventures!
+Perhaps take that time to research possible areas around you to go mushroom foraging; that way, when the foraging season does begin, you will be ready with a plan to get the most out of your mushroom foraging adventures!

 Common Mushroom Species to Find

-When mushroom foraging, you will come across a variety of mushroom species, but picking ones that are useful rather than inedible or toxic ones is your main goal.
+You will come across various mushroom species when mushroom foraging, but picking useful ones rather than inedible or toxic ones is your main goal.

-Keep in mind that out of the thousands and thousands of fungi species—only 15 to 30 produce fleshy mushrooms that are edible.
+Remember that out of the thousands and thousands of fungi species, only 15 to 30 produce edible fleshy mushrooms.